Krapar - Գրաբար - Classical Armenian

 Imperative Mood

-The imperative mood is used to express a demand or request.
+The imperative mood is used to express a demand or request, directed to one or more listeners (with the verb conjugated either 2nd person singular or plural).
 For example:

 Present-Stem Verbs